 The Office of Transportation Delivery (OTD) administers FTA programs in the State.
-The USDOT/Federal Transit Administration Programs listed below are authorized under Chapter 53 of title 49 U.S.C., as amended, by the Fixing America's Surface Transportation Act (FAST Act).
+The USDOT/Federal Transit Administration Programs listed below are authorized under Chapter 53 of title 49 U.S.C., as amended, by the Infrastructure Investment and Jobs Act.
 This document outlines the policies and procedures for management of the §5311 (Rural Area), §5310 (Enhanced Mobility of Seniors and Individuals with Disabilities, §5311(b)(3) (Rural Transit Assistance Program), and §5339 (Bus and Bus Facilities Grants Program).
 Current ongoing grants will continue until all needed funds are expended.
 Former §5316 (Job Access and Reverse Commute Program) activities are eligible under the Urbanized Area Formula Program (5307) and the Rural Area Formula Program (5311).
 Capital and Operating activities eligible under the former §5317 (New Freedom Initiative) program are eligible under the Enhanced Mobility of Seniors and Individuals with Disabilities Program (5310).